-Risk is the possibility of an event occuring that will have an impact on the acheivement of objectives.
-Risk is measured in terms of impact and likeihood.
+Risk is the possibility of an event occurring that will have an impact on the achievement of objectives.
+Risk is measured in terms of impact and likelihood.
 Source: Institute of Internal Auditors.

-Governance is the combination of processes and structures implemented by the Board to inform, direct, manage, and monitor the activities of the organization toward achievement of its objectives.
+Governance is the combination of policies, processes and structures implemented to inform, direct, manage, and monitor the activities of the organization toward achievement of its objectives.
 Source: Institute of Internal Auditors.

 A control is any action taken by management, the Board, and other parties to manage risk and increase the likelihood that established objectives and goals will be achieved.
-Management plans, organizes, and directs the performance of sufficient actions to provide reasonable assurance that objectives and goals will be achieved.
 Source: Institute of Internal Auditors.

 13. What is fraud and financial misconduct?